gvc0461082002/MUSEestate/README.md

 The entire platform consists of a server and a [client](https://github.com/MUSEestate/MUSEestate-iOS).

 Currenty the server is written in Ruby and the client is a native iOS app written in [RubyMotion](http://www.rubymotion.com).
-By using the server and the API, a client may be created for any other platform or framework from a full fledged Android application to JavaScript widgets that serve up Real Estate data to agent websites, brokerages, blogs, and anything else you can fucking imagine.
+By using the server and the API, a client may be created for any other platform or framework from a full fledged Android application to JavaScript widgets that serve up Real Estate data to agent websites, brokerages, blogs, and anything else you can imagine.

+## Using MLS® data with MUSE

+In order to fetch and store MLS® listings you will have to use the [bindings gem](https://github.com/AddieAddicted/MUSEestate-bindings).

 ## Requirements